Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 {% endtab %}
 {% endtabs %}

-The answer is a JSON-parsable object containing similar to the following:
+The answer is a JSON-parsable object containing output similar to the following:

 ```javascript
 {